-In support of the United States National Search and Rescue Plan, the USMCC provides alert data to U.S. Coast Guard and Air Force Rescue Co-ordination Centres.
-In accordance with document C/S A.001, the USMCC also exchanges alert and notification (NOCR) messages with other MCCs.
-The USMCC distributes alert data for the following SPOCs:
+In support of the United States National Search and Rescue Plan, the USMCC provides alert and NOCR messages to U.S. Coast Guard and Air Force Rescue Co-ordination Centres.
+The USMCC distributes alert and NOCR messages to the following SPOCs: